- What is Corona Virus?

 If a tenant’s situation has not changed and they are not affected by COVID-19, they are expected to keep making their rent payments.
 We are obligated in these cases to issue breach notices and follow the eviction process for non-payment of rent.

-If tenants are unable to make their full rental payments as a result of COVID-19, they need to contact us immediately (preferably by email).
-We will send them a Rental Assistance Survey to complete, providing evidence of financial difficulty as a result of COVID-19.
+If tenants are unable to make their full rental payments as a result of COVID-19, they need to fill out a Rental Assistance Request Form, providing evidence of financial difficulty as a result of COVID-19.
 We will then present this to the owner for their consideration.

 The government is of course providing emergency assistance to those who have lost their jobs due to this crisis, so we are urging all tenants to take advantage of these grants and use this money to prioritise their rent payments.
 (See the link above for details.)